Molson Export

 Molson Export beer is a Canadian ale brewed by Molson at a strength of 5% alcohol by volume.
 It was first brewed in 1903 and is the oldest Molson beer brand still in production.

-Label

-In 1955, the traditional anchor and crown logo was replaced by a boat.

 Recipe

 Export is made using several varieties of two-row malted barley, an ale yeast strain dating back to the foundation of the Molson Brewery, and Golding and Oregon hops.